damian-lis/portfolio-website/README.md

 <br/>

-### 3.9.
-Description of use the appendElementsToContainerFn helper (constructor)
+<h3 id="theme-appendelementstocontainerfn-helper">3.9.
+Description of use the appendElementsToContainerFn helper (constructor)</h3>

 At the very end of the constructor logic the main component (this.mainComponent) are attached to the passed container using appendElementsToContainerFn helper (which was also used to combine individual elements into components).

 <br/>

-### 3.10.
-Description of the logic for changing the theme and the related handleDotClick method
+<h3 id="theme-changing-theme-logic">3.10.
+Description of the logic for changing the theme and the related handleDotClick method</h3>

 Describing the rest of the operation of the Theme object, changing the theme is possible through the so-called dots elements (created via the createElements method), which listen for a click and call the handleDotClick method, to which the appropriate name of the theme and the clicked element are passed.